Trump approved operation that disabled Russian troll farm

 The military operation against the IRA was part of a larger effort by Cyber Command, led by Gen. Paul Nakasone, to strike against attempts to interfere in U.S. politics ahead of the midterm elections, the sources said.

-"We do not discuss classified cyberspace planning and operations.
-U.S. Cyber Command will continue to work as part of the whole-of-government effort to defend our elections and democratic institutions from foreign malign influence," said Joseph Holstead, a Cyber Command spokesman.
+Joseph Holstead, a Cyber Command spokesman, said: "We do not discuss classified cyberspace planning and operations.
+U.S. Cyber Command will continue to work as part of the whole-of-government effort to defend our elections and democratic institutions from foreign malign influence."

 Prigozhin told the Post in a statement he had no connection to the IRA.
 A company he controls, Concord Management, is fighting the Mueller case in federal court, but Prigozhin, believed to be in Russia, has not appeared.